yunijeong5/counting-datasets/datasets.md

 ### ✈️ DOTA v1.5

 DOTA is a dense, large-scale detection dataset featuring extreme object counts, heavy class imbalance, and frequent multi-class co-occurrence.
 In this API, OBBs are treated as canonical counting instances, with HBBs stored as auxiliary alternative geometry.
+We only consider the train and validation sets of DOTA v1.5 since only their annotations are published by the authors; the test set's annotations are hidden.

 * **Domain:** Aerial urban scenes
 * **Images:** 1,869